-There was a decrease in the number of consultations in 2020-21.
-I continue to see the overall trend of decreases in the number of consultations over previous years as positive.
-Of note, the number of consultations in 2020-21 is notably below the numbers in 2012-13 and 2013-14.
-The 2012-13 and 2013-14 numbers indicate the number of complaints arising prior to the program of education presented by Corinn Bell and myself (described below).
-See Table 1 below for additional information.
-I consider this overall trend to be a product of the improved knowledge about bullying, harassment and discrimination resulting from the training provided during the past 8 academic years and from the use of TRU's online training materials.
+This continues the overall trend of decreases in the number of consultations over 2012-13 and 2013-14 prior to the program of education presented by Corinn Bell and myself (described below).
+See Table 2 below for additional information.
+I consider this overall trend to be a product of the improved knowledge about bullying, harassment and discrimination resulting from the training provided during the past 7 academic years and from the use of TRU's online training materials.